 For non-spherical particles, the growth rate equations for spherical particles are still applicable, but adjustment parameters are introduced to take into account the shape effect.
-The cuboid particles arise from "symmetry preserving" transformation, e.g., FCC_A1 to $\rm L1_2$, and are thus highly isotropic and assumed growth rate equal to that of spherical particles.
-The plate and with K{sphere} defined in Eq.
-6 and Eq.
-7. The interfacial energy σ in Eq.
-5 is that of habit plane, i.e., the plane that is normal to the shorter axis of the particle.
-K{σ} is the parameter that takes into account the Gibbs-Thomson effect due to interfacial energy anisotropy, based on Johnson [1965]
+The cuboid particles arise from "symmetry preserving" transformation, e.g., FCC_A1 to L12, and are thus highly isotropic and assumed growth rate equal to that of spherical particles.
+The plate and needle particles, on the other hand, arise from "symmetry breaking" transformations, e.g., cubic to tetragonal transformation, and are thus anisotropic leading to a significant increase of growth rate.

 We define r as the radius of a sphere with equivalent volume of the non-spherical particle, so that the format of Eq.
 5 keeps unchanged.
 In our current model, two effects are considered contributing to the growth rate for plate and needle particles, from interfacial energy anisotropy and particle shape effect.
 The kinetic parameter K defined in Eq.
-5 is thus given as
+5 is thus given as with K{sphere} defined in Eq.
+6 and Eq.
+7. The interfacial energy σ in Eq.
+5 is that of habit plane, i.e., the plane that is normal to the shorter axis of the particle.
+K{σ} is the parameter that takes into account the Gibbs-Thomson effect due to interfacial energy anisotropy, based on Johnson [1965Joh].

 [Eq.
-11] $$K = K{\sigma} \cdot K{\mathrm{shp}} \cdot K{\mathrm{sphere}}$$ where α is the aspect ratio of the ellipsoidal particle. $K{\rm shp}$ is the parameter that takes into account the non-spherical concentration field around the particle.
+11] $$K = K{\sigma} \cdot K{\rm shp} \cdot K{\rm sphere}$$ where α is the aspect ratio of the ellipsoidal particle. $K{\rm shp}$ is the parameter that takes into account the non-spherical concentration field around the particle.
 Assuming a shape-conserving concentration field and thus following the derivation by Ham [1958 and 1959], it is given as